 resulted in a drastic reduction of GDP in 2020 (-5.1%).
 Supported by both private and public consumption, the economy rebounded in 2021, marking a growth of 4.8% (IMF).
 The tourism sector also performed relatively well (tourism receipts more than doubled in January-July 2021 compared to the same period in 2020, but remained at about 35% of pre-pandemic levels), as did the construction sector.
 After experiencing deflation after the onset of the crisis, headline inflation returned to positive territory in 2021 (+1.7%), rising to 8.9% in 2022, driven by rising prices for energy, services, and non-energy industrial goods.
 The rate is expected to decelerate slightly to 1.1% in 2022 as energy prices normalize (TradeSolutions, BNP Paribas, September 2022).
 October 2022 Inflation in the country reached 8% in the second half of 2022, while economic growth was 3.5% (5.1% a year earlier)(IMF, October 2022).
 November 2022 Inflation reached 8.6% in October 2022, an increase of 8.2% compared to the year 2021 (General Statistics Office).
-December 2022 In November 2022, the inflation increased by 8,7%.
-The GDP growth rate during the third quarter of 2022 is positive and is actioned at 5.5% over the commenced and an exerct of 2021 is positive and This was the fourth consecutive quarterly decline.
-Output contracted in construction activities (-9.4% versus -7.1% in the first quarter), while it rebounded in civil engineering projects (12.6% versus -3.4%)(General Statistics Office). is estimated at 5,5% over the corresponding quarter of 2021 ( Statistics Cyprus ).
-Raw materials Procurement Price / Cost & Cyprus is very dependent on Russia for its energy supplies, since October 2022 Energies 92.8% of its energy came from Russia before the war in Ukraine ( All Europe, July 2022).
+December 2022 In November 2022 In November 2022, the inflation increased by 8,7%.
+The GDP growth rate during the third quarter of 2022 is positive and is estimated at 5,5% over the corresponding quarter of 2021 This was the fourth consecutive quarterly decline.
+Output contracted in construction activities (-9.4% versus -7.1% in the first quarter), while it rebounded in civil engineering projects (12.6% versus -3.4%)(General Statistics Office).
+(Statistics Cyprus).
+Raw materials Procurement Price / Cost & Energies Cyprus is very dependent on Russia for its energy supplies, since 92.8% of its energy came from Russia before the war in Ukraine (All Europe, July 2022).
+October 2022

-November 2022 Since 2009, the government has been proposing to build an LNG regasification facility near the port of Vassiliko.
+Since 2009, the government has been proposing to build an LNG regasification facility near the port of Vassiliko.
 The facility would import LNG for power generation at the 865 MW Vasilikos power plant, as well as for industrial and residential use.
-It would be built by the Natural Gas Public Company (DEFA), the state-owned gas company, and a China-led consortium to build the $\pounds$ 250 million LNG import terminal and related infrastructure.
-In June 2020, the European Investment Bank agreed to lend $\pounds$ 150 million, followed by a $\pounds$ 101 million grant from the European Commission, an $\pounds$ 80 million loan from the European Bank for Reconstruction and Development and a $\pounds$ 43 million capital contribution from the Electricity Authority of Cyprus.
-While the facility is under construction, there is currently speculation that the Chinese contractors are seeking an additional $\pounds$ 25 million in funding to cover cost overruns.
+It would be built by the Natural Gas Public Company (DEFA), the state-owned gas company, and a China-led consortium to build the €250 million LNG import terminal and related infrastructure.
+In June 2020, the European Investment Bank agreed to lend €150 million, followed by a €101 million grant from the European Commission, an €80 million loan from the European Bank for Reconstruction and Development and a €43 million capital contribution from the Electricity Authority of Cyprus.
+While the facility is under construction, there is currently speculation that the Chinese contractors are seeking an additional €25 million in funding to cover cost overruns.
 This has pushed back the start-up date to July 2023 (Bruegel).

+The construction producer price index rose 13.1% in the second half of 2022, which is 3.6% higher than in the first half (General Statistics Office).

+While the building materials price index increased by 16.24% in one year (October 2021 - October 2022):

+- Metal products: +18.73% :

+- Minerals: +16.85%;

+- Mineral products: +15.51%;

-The construction producer price index rose 13.1% in the second half of 2022, which is 3.6% higher than in the first half ( General Statistics Office ).
-While the building materials price index increased by 16.24% in one year (October 2021 - October 2022): • Metal products: +18.73% ; • Minerals: +16.85% ; • Mineral products: +15.51% ; • Wood, insulation materials, chemicals, plastics: +14.62% ; • Electromechanical products: +12.23% ( General Statistics Office ).
-December 2022 In October 2022, compared to October 2021, the index recorded an increase of 14,26%.
-By main commodity category, increases were recorded in metallic products (16,74%), minerals (13,52%), mineral products (13,39%), products of wood, insulation materials, chemicals, and plastics (12,91%) and electromechanical products (11,72%)( Statistics Cyprus ).
-The largest changes when compared to the index of November 2021 were recorded in electricity (32,3%) and in petroleum products (16,3%)( Statistics Cyprus ).
-Measures adopted by the utilities October 2022 Indexation of wages to inflation.
-Positioning of the Federation
+- Wood, insulation materials, chemicals, plastics: +14.62%;

+- Electromechanical products: +12.23% (General Statistics Office).

+In October 2022, compared to October 2021, the index recorded an increase of 14,26%.
+By main commodity category, increases were recorded in metallic products (16,74%), minerals (13,52%), mineral products (13,39%), products of wood, insulation materials, chemicals, and plastics (12,91%) and electromechanical products (11,72%)(Statistics Cyprus).

+The largest changes when compared to the index of November 2021 were recorded in electricity (32,3%) and in petroleum products (16,3%)(Statistics Cyprus).

+Measures adopted by the utilities Positioning of